-The power to do all this successfully starts with proper fleet maintenance methods in place.
+The power to do all this successfully starts with a proper fleet maintenance program in place.

-As a professional, you probably have a pretty good idea what it entails.
+As a professional fleet manager, you probably have a pretty good idea what it entails.

 But before we get into details, let’s make sure we’re on the same page by defining it in the simplest, clearest way.
 What exactly is fleet maintenance, by definition?